LostByteSoft/LinuxKernelMaker/README.md

 --------------------------------------------------------------------

-Version BETA .
-THIS IS A WORK IN PROGRESS .
-STILL PROBLEMS .
+#Version BETA .
+THIS IS A WORK IN PROGRESS.

-DOES NOT INSTALL RC VERSIONS
+#DOES NOT INSTALL RC VERSIONS.

+#!!!
+MAKE HEADERS DO NOT WORK !!!

 Absolutely NO pre-compiled software or kernel here.